propolies/kavi/docs/src/content/general/forms.md

 }))
 ```

-To throw your custom errors on the client
+To set your custom errors on the client
 ```ts
 import { formError } from 'kavi/client'